tomonatu8/ExtendedSDA/README.md

 Research*, 62(4):713-732, 2014.

 - [3] Z. Sun, N. Yamada, Y. Takenami, D. Moriwaki, and M. Yokoo.
 Stable matchings in practice: A constraint programming approach.
 In *Proceedings of the 38th AAAI Conference on Artificial Intelligence (AAAI 2024)*, pages 22377-22384, 2024.

+- [4] Z. Sun, T. Yokoyama, and M. Yokoo.
+Probabilistic analysis of stable matching in large markets with siblings.
+In arXiv 2501.13043.